realA10001986/Dash-Gauges/hardware/README.md

 Legend:
 - Yellow_1 (R7), yellow_2 (R8): Resistors for backlight LEDs of left and center gauge.
 The supply voltage is either 5V (INT), or whatever you connect to "Ext.
 Light Power" [yellow_5] (EXT).
 The resistor value depends on LED type and desired brightness.
 Example: 150R for yellow LEDs at 5V (INT).
 A calculator for the resistor value is [here](https://www.digikey.at/en/resources/conversion-calculators/conversion-calculator-led-series-resistor).
 - Yellow_3 (R11): Resistor for Roentgens backlight on "Roentgens Light" connector [green 2].
 In case of using incandescent light bulbs, just bridge this with a wire.
 The supply voltage is either 5V (INT), or whatever you connect to "Ext.
-Light Power" [yellow_5] (EXT). _Note: Connector [green_6] is independent, only 12V lights can be connected there, regardless of INT/EXT._
+Light Power" [yellow_5] (EXT).
 - Yellow_4 ("Light Power"): Solder jumpers for selecting internal or external gauge illumination power: Connect either INT or EXT.
 For 5V lighting, close INT.
 To use external power (max.
 12V), close EXT and connect the power supply to "Ext.
 Light Power" [yellow 5].
 - Yellow_5 ("Ext. light power" connector): Connector for power supply for "EXT" setting.
 - LED1, LED2: Backlight LEDs for left and center gauge.
 These are soldered to the back of the Control Board so they directly reach into the gauge's enclosure.

+Note: The "Digital Roentgens" connector [green 6] also has pins for illuminating the Roentgens gauge.
+These are always 12V, regardless of INT/EXT, and require 12V input on the DG+/- pins of power connector [red_2].

 #### Connecting a Time Travel button